regular/ssb-cms/README.md

 The editor supports syntax highlighting JSON linting.

 ### Blobs
-TODO: Files that are dropped onto the editor are added as blobs and their hash is inserted into the text at the place where they were dropped. (or we just have a general drop target, because messing with CodeMirror is a bit annoying)
+Files that are dropped onto the editor are added as blobs and their hash is inserted into the text at the place where they were dropped.

 ### Status bar
 TODO: There's a status bar at the top that shows various tiny progress bars (like in Adobe Lightroom) for long-running async processes: sbot syncing, indexing, blob upload (may take long when sbot is remote)

 ### Drafts
 Add and Clone buttons in the tree add a draft for a new message.
 The draft is an ssb message content object stored in IndexDB (via level.js).
 There can by an unlimited number of drafts.
-They are displayed in the tree (done) and revision (todo) views, clearly marked as draft.
+They are displayed in the tree and revision views, clearly marked as draft.
 A draft may contain invalid JSON.
 If it is selected in the tree it is loaded into the editor, like any other message and can be modified.
 Any modification is immediately stored in IndexDB.
 If the "Publish" button is pressed and hte message is valid JSON, it is published to ssb.

 > NOTE: Currently properties outside the `content` property are ignored when publishing.
 THe `content` part is passed to `sbot.publish`.
 The` branch` and `revisionRoot` proerties entered by the user are also ignored and overwritten by values corresponding to the position of the draft in the tree/revision history.
 (TODO/WIP what about `root` and `revisionBranch`?)

-TODO: Changing the text of a non-draft message in the editor automatically creates a new draft based off of the currently selected revision. (after the first keystroke, the draft is selected instead of the revision it is based on)
+Changing the text of a non-draft message in the editor automatically creates a new draft based off of the currently selected revision. (after the first keystroke, the draft is selected instead of the revision it is based on)

 ### Commit
 Below the editor is a "publish" button, it posts a new message to ssb.
 This new message might be a revision of an old one.